This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 4. OCEN: Democratization of Credit

-OCEN open credit enablement network
+OCEN open credit network

 The Open Credit Enablement Network (OCEN) aims to unlock small-ticket loans for millions of informal workers and micro-businesses.
 By using cash-flow data from platforms and bank accounts, lenders can underwrite borrowers who lack traditional collateral.
 This challenges the old model where credit was reserved for large, asset-rich firms.